 Heroin withdrawal can be a scary process.
 Maybe you’ve heard stories from opiate addicts that have gone through it.
 People who detox from opioids often experience intense nausea, stomach cramping, severe anxiety and insomnia among other symptoms.
 It’s no wonder, then, that the prospect of withdrawing can be quite intimidating.
-Once someone is able
+The mere thought of

 For drug addicts and alcoholics, Vivitrol shots can be a helpful aid in the recovery process.
 Many doctors and specialists believe that is among the safest medications offered in addiction treatment.
 Here at Ashwood Recovery, we’ve seen a number of success stories in prescribing the drug and support its use as a recovery tool.

 “The literature, which lacks any negative study, suggests that neurofeedback plays a major therapeutic role in many different areas.
 In my opinion, if any medication had demonstrated such a wide spectrum of efficacy it would be universally accepted and widely used.” ~ Dr. Frank Duffy, Associate Professor of Neurology, Boston Children’s Hospital Could neurofeedback

 An Intensive Outpatient Program Could Be The Answer To Treating Your Addiction Do you have a problem with drugs or alcohol?
 If so, you have probably tried to quit on your own time and time again, only to find that you can’t do it alone.
 You’re sick and tired of being sick and tired

 MAT versus ORT-- what’s the difference and which approach is the right option for YOU?
 The science of addiction recovery has changed in recent years.
 Now, addiction – properly called Substance Use Disorder – is NO LONGER considered to be a moral weakness or failing on the part of the alcohol-or-drug-dependent person.
 Rather, science